MichaIng/DietPi-Docs/docs/software/programming.md

 === "Python IDE packages"

     There are many Python IDE packages available.
-Following is a short list of well known and widely good accepted IDEs (alphabetical order):
+Following is a short list of well known and widely good accepted IDE packages (alphabetical order):

     | Name | URL |
     | :-: | - |